Madison-College-Sec/AD-Group-Sync/README.md

 # Group-Sync
-Powershell script to synchronize AD groups
+Powershell script used to synchronize AD groups based on identity data contained in the user objects